aws-neuron/aws-neuron-sdk/release-notes/compiler/neuron-cc/neuron-cc.rst

 Apache MXNet (Incubating): :ref:`neuron-cc-ops-mxnet`

-Known issues and limitations - updated 04/29/2022
+Known issues and limitations - updated 11/23/2022
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+* There is a known issue of increased latency and lower throughput when MLM head is compiled along with BERT model.
+The workaround is to compile them separately and feed the raw Bert into the head.
 * *TensorFlow 2.x* - In this release supported operators are limited to BERT-like models, specifically no conv2d  or reduce-window operators are available.
 * *Control flow* Neuron only supports control flow operators which are static at compile time.
 For example static length RNN, top-k, sort.
 * *Data layout* The Neuron compiler supports multiple data layout format (NCHW, NHWC, …).
 Non-CNHW input/output data-layouts will require Neuron to insert additional transpose operations, causing a degradation in performance.